 Animus of Employee Who Was Not the Ultimate Decisionmaker

 Construing the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), the Supreme Court ruled that “if a supervisor performs an act motivated by antimilitary animus that is intended by the supervisor to cause an adverse employment action, and if that act is a proximate cause of the ultimate employment action, then the employer is liable under USERRA” even if the ultimate employment decision is taken by one other than the supervisor with the animus.
 Staub v.
-Proctor Hosp., 131 S. Ct.
-1186, 1194 (2011) (footnotes omitted).
+Proctor Hosp., 562 U.S. 411, 422 (2011) (footnotes omitted).
 The Court did not explicitly state whether this ruling extends to Title VII discrimination claims under 42 U.S.C. § 2000e-2(m) (which also refers to discrimination as a motivating factor), though it noted the similarity between Section 2000e-2(m)’s language and that of the USERRA.
 Unlike Title VII discrimination claims under 42 U.S.C. § 2000e-2(m), retaliation claims under Section 2000e-3(a) are not founded on any explicit statutory reference to discrimination as “a motivating factor.”
 Because the Court’s analysis in Staub was framed as an interpretation of the statutory language in the USERRA, it was initially unclear whether Staub’s holding extends to Title VII retaliation claims.
 However, the Court of Appeals, in McKenna v.
 City of Philadelphia, 649 F.3d 171 (3d Cir.
 2011), treated Staub as applicable to the plaintiff’s Title VII retaliation claim.
 See McKenna, 649 F.3d at 180 (holding that “under Staub, the District Court did not err in denying the City’s motion for judgment as a matter of law/notwithstanding the verdict”); id. (concluding that though the jury instructions – given prior to the decision in Staub – “did not precisely hew to the proximate cause language adopted in Staub, ... the variation was harmless”).
 Thus, in a case involving retaliatory animus by one other than the ultimate decisionmaker, Instruction 5.1.7 should be modified to reflect McKenna’s application of Staub.

 Retaliation Against Perceived Protected Activity